grantcolley/dotnetwhat/README.md

 ```

 #### D — Dependency Inversion Principle
-High-level code should depend on abstractions, not concrete classes.
+High-level code should depend on abstractions (interfaces), not concrete classes.
+It ensures high-level business logic remains decoupled from low-level implementation details.
+Dependencies can be injected into a class.

+Example - `NotificationService` depends on `IEmailService`, not directly on `EmailService`.
 ```C#
 public interface IEmailService
 {